gpschool/gpmc17/README.md

-# confweb
+# Gaussian Process Masterclass 2017

-Some a base Jekyll site for hosting conference web pages.
+The site of the Lancaster Gaussian Process Masterclass